 The India generator sets market is expected to grow at a CAGR of more than 5% over the period of 2020-25.
 The current annual production capacity of domestic wind turbines is about 15,000 MW.
 In 2022, GE Steam Power signed a US$ 165 million contract with Bharat Heavy Electricals Ltd to supply 3 nuclear steam turbines for India’s domestic nuclear power programme.
 The India diesel gensets (generator sets) market is expected to reach US$ 2.78 billion by 2030 compared to US$ 1.48 billion by 2022 at a CAGR of 8.20%.

-The India power transformer market Is expected to rise at a CAGR of more than 3% during the forecast period of 2020-25.
+The India power transformer market generated a revenue of Rs.
+16,063 crore (US$ 1.9 billion) in FY22 and is expected to reach Rs.
+28,744 crore (US$ 3.4 billion) by FY30.
 Factors such as increasing power generation capacity to meet energy demand and expansion of transmission and distribution systems are likely to drive the India power transformer market.
 A whole range of power and distribution transformers, including a special type of transformer required for furnaces, electric tracts, and rectifiers, are manufactured in India.

 India switchgear market size was estimated at US$ 9.75 million in 2022 and is expected to grow at CAGR of 7.12% reaching a value of US$ 18.23 million by 2029.